Now Reading

 Obviously, everyone prefers high-quality content over low-quality content.

-What we mean by high-quality is content that is 10x better than anything else ranking for that search phrase, is highly relevant, and leaves the reader with something they can take away and implement right now.
+What we mean by high-quality is content that is 10x better than anything else that is ranking for that search phrase, is highly relevant and actually leaves the reader with something they can take away and implement right now.

 If it doesn’t, then what's the point in reading it?